-Discussions swirl on Trump’s removal after chaos at Capitol
+Lawmakers openly discuss ousting Trump, possible impeachment

 “If the vice president and the Cabinet refuse to stand up, Congress should reconvene to impeach the president,” Schumer said.

-In the House, three Democrats on the House Judiciary Committee were launching a new impeachment effort.
-Articles of impeachment announced by Reps.
-David Cicilline of Rhode Island, Jamie Raskin of Maryland and Ted Lieu of California say Trump “willfully made statements that encouraged — and foreseeably resulted in — imminent lawless action at the Capitol.”
+As Pelosi suggested impeachment was a possibility, three Democrats on the House Judiciary Committee announced articles of impeachment.
+Reps.
+David Cicilline of Rhode Island, Jamie Raskin of Maryland and Ted Lieu of California wrote in the articles that Trump “willfully made statements that encouraged — and foreseeably resulted in — imminent lawless action at the Capitol.”

 The House impeached Trump in 2019, but the Republican-led Senate acquitted him in early 2020.